-Enclosed is a draft NJPDES permit action identified above which has been issued in accordance with N.J.A.C.
+Enclosed is a final NJPDES permit action identified above which has been issued in accordance with N.J.A.C.
 7:14A.
 This master general permit serves to renew the existing Master Pesticide Application Discharge General Permit.
 This permit renewal authorizes the application of biological and chemical pesticides in, over, including near the surface waters of the State where such application results in discharge to waters of the United States through the Federal Insecticide, Fungicide, and Rodenticide Act ("FIFRA").
 This general permit will regulate the following pesticide applications: nuisance insect control (mosquito and fly control), aquatic pest control (i.e., weeds, algae), aquatic nuisance animal control, aerial treatment of forest canopy, treatment for agriculture activities, and utility transmission and distribution line vegetation control.
-A full copy of the master PGP general permit is available on the Department's website at https://dep.nj.gov/dwq/permitting_information/permits_application_forms_and_checklists/-DSW.
+A full copy of the master PGP general permit is available on the Department's website at https://dep.nj.gov/dwq/permitting information/permits application forms and checklists/.